• Home

 Fried pork intestine (Ginabot) with corn grits (Mais)

-The first food on the tour and they’re serving us intestines?!
-I was a bit nervous.
 But surprisingly, these tasted really good!
 It seems once you deep fry something, any odd consistency goes away.
 Plus the nice corn grits served as a good comfort food.

 Cebu street eatery, Philippines www.travelgeekery.com